 \section{Evaluation}

-We implemented \ioucert{} on top of {\sf Venus}, a state-of-the-art neural network verifier~\cite{KouvarosLomuscio21}.
-Specifically, Algorithm~\ref{alg:verification} was encoded as a custom neural network layer that is appended to the target model.
-This layer takes concrete bounds on the network's output logits computed using back-substitution as its input and computes the IoU and confidence score bounds, integrating smoothly with {\sf Venus}'s branch-and-bound (BaB) procedure.
+We implemented \ioucert{} on top of {\sf Venus}, a state-of-the-art verifier~\cite{KouvarosLomuscio21}, encoding Algorithm~\ref{alg:verification} as a custom layer appended to the target model.
+It takes concrete bounds on the output logits (from back-substitution) and computes the IoU and confidence-score bounds, integrating with {\sf Venus}'s branch-and-bound (BaB) procedure.